The average annual income of surgical assistants is around $75 000 (US)

 Surgical assistants advise the patients and explain to them everything concerning the operation that is to be performed.

-They also determine the surgical equipment that is to be used during the surgery and they position the patient suitably for the surgery.
+They also determine the surgical equipment that is to be used during the surgery and they position the patient suitable for the surgery.

 During the operation, they have more significant responsibilities.
 Surgical assistants follow the instructions for the surgeon and usually insert drainage tubes, dissect arteries, assist with the closure etc.